dangphung4/automatemyprofessor/.github/ISSUE_TEMPLATE/bug_report.md

-## Description
+---
+name: Bug Report 🐛
+about: Create a report to help us improve 🚀
+title: "[BUG] Short description of the problem 📝"
+labels: bug
+assignees: ''

+---

+**Describe the Bug** 🐞
-Please provide a clear and concise description of the bug.
+A clear and concise description of what the bug is.

-## Steps to Reproduce
+**To Reproduce** 📋
-Please provide the steps to reproduce the bug:
+Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-## Expected Behavior
+**Expected Behavior** ✨
-Please describe what you expected to happen.
+A clear and concise description of what you expected to happen.

-## Actual Behavior
-Please describe what actually happened.

-## Screenshots
+**Screenshots** 📸
-If applicable, please include screenshots or gifs to help explain the problem.
+If applicable, add screenshots to help explain your problem.

-## Environment
-- Operating System: [e.g., Windows, macOS, Linux]
+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
-- Browser (if applicable): [e.g., Chrome, Firefox, Safari]
+ - Browser [e.g. chrome, safari]
-- Version: [e.g., 1.0.0]

-## Additional Notes
-Please provide any additional information or context that may be helpful for understanding and resolving the bug.
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional Context** ➕
+Add any other context about the problem here.